 - Western Australia Department of Health

-The Commission has launched a national survey to gather information on the current approach to managing research workflows, and to gain an understanding of stakeholder needs in the proposed national platform.
+The One Stop Shop Survey gathers information on the current approach to managing research workflows to gain an understanding of stakeholder needs in the proposed national platform.

 Register your interest